Damitwhy/NA-Share/README.md

 These instructions should help you set up the project in your IDE correctly.

-## Deployment to Heroku instructions
+## Deployment to Heroku using the Heroku CLI

   - Install the Heroku CLI from [here](https://devcenter.heroku.com/articles/heroku-cli).
   - Log in to your Heroku account using the command: `heroku login`